Rose Parade marching bands

 In 1965, the Mississippi Valley State College (Mississippi Valley State University) Marching Band was the first HBCU marching band to be invited to participate in the Rose Parade.
 They were also the first HBCU band to be invited back a second time to participate in the parade.

 In 1998, the Washington Township High School Minutemen Marching Band from Sewell, New Jersey, became the first band in the history of the Rose Parade to decorate its entire ranks with live flowers, in keeping with the practice of decorating the parade floats.
-Designed by Todd Marcocci, this unique concept and design approach received tremendous support from all major media around the world.
+Designed by Todd Marcocci and Francesco Protasi, this unique concept and design approach received tremendous support from all major media around the world.
 Since then, several bands have followed suit.

 Bandfest

 Also, most of the bands participate in Bandfest, which is sponsored by Remo, where bands perform their field shows at Pasadena City College's Mack and Jackie Robinson Stadium over two days.
 Bandfest consists of three shows (one on the first day and two on the second day).
 A percussion group from Remo leads a drum circle with the audience, who have received complimentary Remo drumheads and sticks prior to the event.
 The Pasadena City College Honor Band and Herald Trumpets perform first, followed by other bands.
 All bands are invited to perform at Bandfest, but all do not necessarily perform (typically the university bands involved in the Rose Bowl Game).
 The band members are treated to lunch from In-N-Out Burger with on-site kitchen-trailers.